chinasatokolo/BeyondAIHype/README.md

 The workshops were facilitated through the [Cornell Science and Technology Entry Program-Upward Partnership (STEP-UP)](https://einhorn.cornell.edu/opportunity/science-and-technology-entry-program/) Summer Internship program.
 We are thankful to the students who participated in our workshop sessions.
 This work was funded in part by the [ICICLE-National Science Foundation AI Institutes Educational Fellowship](https://icicle.osu.edu/education-and-outreach/icicle-educational-fellows-program).

 ### Suggested Citation
-Chinasa T. Okolo.
-"Beyond AI Hype: A Hands-on Workshop Series for Enhancing AI Literacy in Middle and High School Students."
-In Proceedings of the 2024 Conference for Research on Equity and Sustained Participation in Engineering, Computing, and Technology (RESPECT).
+Okolo, Chinasa T. "Beyond AI Hype: A Hands-on Workshop Series for Enhancing AI Literacy in Middle and High School Students."
+In Proceedings of the 2024 on RESPECT Annual Conference, pp. 86-93.
+2024. https://dl.acm.org/doi/abs/10.1145/3653666.3656075

 ### Attribution and Licensing
 _All content in this repository is copyrighted by Chinasa T. Okolo.
 The materials are available under a [Creative Commons Attribution 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en)._